Lonesome Dove (miniseries)

 Lonesome Dove is a 1989 American epic Western adventure television miniseries directed by Simon Wincer.
 It is a four-part adaptation of the 1985 novel of the same name by Larry McMurtry and is the first installment in the Lonesome Dove series.
 The novel was based upon a screenplay by Peter Bogdanovich and McMurtry.
 The miniseries stars an ensemble cast headed by Robert Duvall as Augustus McCrae and Tommy Lee Jones as Woodrow Call.
-The series was originally broadcast by CBS from February 5 to 8, 1989, drawing a huge viewing audience, earning numerous awards, and reviving both the television Western and the miniseries.

-An estimated 26 million homes tuned in to watch Lonesome Dove, unusually high numbers for a Western at that time.
-The Western genre was considered dead by most people, as was the miniseries.
+An estimated 26 million homes tuned in to watch Lonesome Dove, unusually high numbers at that time for both a Western and a miniseries.
 By the show's end, it had earned huge ratings and virtually revamped the entire 1989–1990 television season.
 A favorite with audiences, as well as critics, Lonesome Dove garnered many honors and awards.
 At the 1989 Emmy Awards, the miniseries had 18 nominations and seven wins, including one for director Simon Wincer.
 Lonesome Dove also won two Golden Globes, for Best Miniseries and Best Actor in a Miniseries (Robert Duvall).

 Plot

 In the late 1870s, Captain Augustus "Gus" McCrae and Captain Woodrow F. Call, two famous former Texas Rangers, run a livery in the small, dusty Texas border town of Lonesome Dove along the Rio Grande.
 Gus is an upbeat womanizer and twice a widower, and Call is a strict, stoic workaholic.
-Working with them are Joshua Deets, a black tracker and scout from their Ranger days, Pea Eye Parker, another former Ranger who works hard but isn't very bright, and Bolívar, a retired Mexican bandit who is their cook.
-Also living with them is Newt Dobbs, a 17-year-old whose mother was a prostitute named Maggie and whose father may be any man on the ranch, save for Gus who secretly knows who Newt's true father is.
+Working with them are Joshua Deets, a black tracker and scout from their Ranger days, Pea Eye Parker, another former Ranger who works hard but is not very bright, and Bolívar, a retired Mexican bandit who is their cook.
+Also living with them is Newt Dobbs, a 17-year-old whose mother was a prostitute named Maggie and whose father may be any man on the ranch, save for Gus, who secretly knows who Newt's true father is.